bhoot180/maze-mouse/README.md

 future, and maybe even a feature to run concurrent mice and/or place several pieces of cheese.

-It is possible to create mazes of any dimension, and this is also an extra feature to add to the user interface in the future.
+It is possible to create mazes of any dimension, but this feature has not yet been included in the user interface.

 <div align="center"><a href="https://github.com/mdq3/maze-mouse"><img src="http://i.imgur.com/HdNCP.png" alt="Maze Mouse" /></a></div>